himoose/user-docs/docs/projects.md

 **Why**: You only have 1 project left, or you're a team member (not the owner).

 **Fix**:
-- **Last project**: You cannot delete your only project—create a new project first, then delete the old one.
+- **Last project**: You cannot delete your only project.
+Create a new project first, then delete the old one.
 - **Team member**: Only the **team owner** can delete projects.
 Ask your team owner to delete it.

 ---

 ### 5. WordPress API key doesn't work in plugin

-**Why**: The key was regenerated, or there's a typo.
+**Why**: The key was regenerated, there's a typo, or the domain was saved incorrectly.

 **Fix**:
 1. In Hi, Moose, click **Reveal Key** to see the current key.